News Outlets Must Face Libel Claims From Former Mining Exec

 In a phone call, a representative for Fox News declined to comment on the ruling.
 Requests for comment from other defendant media outlets were not returned Wednesday morning.

 Blankenship’s tenure at Massey Energy, starting in the early 1990s, led to record profits but also saw environmental and mine safety issues, as slurry spills and workplace injuries marred the company’s reputation.
-The former CEO has long been outspoken about his disbelief of the science of climate change and coal’s role in the issue.
+The former CEO disputes the worker safety claims in a forthcoming book set to be released next week.
+He has long been outspoken about his disbelief of the science of climate change and coal’s role in the issue.